TNDIGITALMARK/522f48ed-1e2c-4fab-8b1f-03bcb7892df9/DASHBOARD_README.md

-# Bloom by Rooted - Dashboard Implementation
+# rooted by Rooted - Dashboard Implementation

 ## Overview

-A comprehensive, responsive wellness dashboard designed for the Bloom by Rooted holistic wellness platform.
+A comprehensive, responsive wellness dashboard designed for the rooted by Rooted holistic wellness platform.
 Built with Next.js 15, React 19, TypeScript, and Tailwind CSS, featuring full Supabase integration for real-time data management.

 ## Features Implemented